Wesleycoding/Wesleycoin-project/README.md

 ----------------

 Wesleycoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 1.5 minute block targets
+ - 1 minute block targets
- - subsidy halves in 10 million blocks (~28.5 years)
+ - subsidy halves in 10 million blocks (~17.9 years)
- - ~350 million total coins
+ - ~937500000 total coins
  - 500 coins per block

 For more information, as well as an immediately useable, binary version of